Brute Forcing Web Logins with DVWA

 If you change the type=”hidden” to type=”text” you should see the hidden box render in your web browser.

-If you remove all the characters from this un-hidden box and try to
+If you remove all the characters from this un-hidden box and try to login we get a new error message that states CSRF token is incorrect.

 Making burp intercept a login attempt shows the user_token with a string of alpha numeric characters added to the end of the GET request.